DavideSecoli/Betfair_exchange/README.md

-## BetFair Exchange
+## Betfair Exchange

-Horse race analysis of orders on BetFair exchange
+Horse race analysis of orders on Betfair exchange